 What all this means is that our baby will mostly likely have low muscle tone.
 This can cause some developmental challenges.
 She will still reach milestones, such as sitting up, walking, talking, etc., but it might take her a little longer than a typical child.
 We plan to be very involved with her therapy, if she needs it, and we will encourage stimulating activities and toys.
 The more we can strengthen every muscle in her body, the better.
 This means the muscles in her legs, hips, neck, even down to her fingers and eye muscles.

 Down syndrome is pretty recognizable to most people.
 She will be smaller in stature (which was probably going to happen regardless, when looking at her parents).
 She will most likely have up-slanted eyes and a small nose (again, probably going to get it from her mother anyway).
 She might have shorter fingers and toes, and even a deep crease in her palm.
-Though she’ll probably have some of these traits, I just know that she’s going to be the most beautiful girl the world.
+She’ll probably have some of these traits, and I just know that she’s going to be the most beautiful girl the world.

 She might also have a weaker immune system and possible hearing and vision problems.
 She might have a heart defect or problems with her organs, like my uncle did.
 These things are very common with Down syndrome babies and surgery might be needed.
 I am confident in modern medicine and I believe that for every issue we run into, there will be a solution.
 Besides, all symptoms can range from mild to severe.
 These are possibilities, not expectations, and the list goes on and on, but the truth of the matter is that we just won’t know what we’re dealing with until she is here.